mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

 In our app, we want all buttons to look like this "as standard".
 If we have a reason not to apply this styling as an implicit Style on all buttons, a name that includes something like "standard" as part of the name makes it clear that this is not a special or different button.
 It looks the way buttons are supposed to look in the app.

 > **Note**:
 > Be careful of using "Default" when you mean "Standard" or something that is the ordinary version of something.
 "Default buttons" are typically the ones you expect or want the user to select from several options.
-If a page/screen/prompt/dialog included three "DefaultButton"s it could be confusing.
+If a page/screen/prompt/dialog included three "DefaultButton"s, it could be confusing.
 If it included two "StandardButton"s and one "DefaultButton" a person looking at the code could hopefully understand more of the intent and expected behavior of the app.

-There are similar issues with having lots of the same elements in a XAML file.
-If a XAML file contains lots of nested `Grid` or `StackLayout` controls, it can be hard to understand what the purpose of each one is.
-When these controls are given names to make their purpose clearer, it can remove uncertainty when changing the code.
+Having many of the same elements in an XAML file can cause similar issues.
+If an XAML file contains many nested `Grid` or `StackLayout` controls, it can be hard to understand their purpose.
+Giving these controls names to clarify their purpose can remove uncertainty when changing the code.

 The above points for what makes a good name should serve as guidelines for naming items in the UI.